cellgeni/nf-scautoqc/README.md

 This step requires three inputs:
   * STARsolo output folder named "Gene" (or "GeneFull")
   * STARsolo output folder named "Velocyto" (ignored if "GeneFull")
-  * Cellbender output in h5 format (if Cellbender output doesn't exist, change mode to cb+normal) (option to change mode will be added in the future)
+  * Cellbender output in h5 format (if not provided, STARsolo outputs will be used only) (option to change mode will be added in the future)

 `gather_matrices` step combines the matrices from three inputs into one h5ad object with multiple layers for each sample: raw, spliced, unspliced, ambiguous (only raw layer is used if "GeneFull" mode is specified).
 Main expression matrix, cell and gene metadata are retrieved from Cellbender output.
 Raw matrix is retrieved from the expression matrix of STARsolo output folder named Gene.
 Spliced, unspliced and ambiguous matrices are all retrieved from the expression matrices of STARsolo output folder named Velocyto.